ORQ: Complex Analytics on Private Data with Strong Security Guarantees: System implementation

-\paragraph{Protocol-agnostic secure operator abstractions.} All relational operators, sorting, multiplexing, and division with private denominator are protocol-agnostic.
-The protocol-specific primitives are the functionalities defined by each MPC protocol (e.g., $\times$, $\land$, etc.), division by public denominator, and two shuffling primitives that we use to generate and apply sharded permutations.
-All other shuffle primitives (composing, inverting, and converting permutations) are protocol-agnostic.
-See also Supplementary~A.
+\paragraph{Protocol-agnostic secure operator abstractions.} All relational operators, sorting, multiplexing, and division with private denominator are protocol-agnostic. \tocs{ The protocol-specific primitives are the functionalities defined by each MPC protocol (e.g., $\times$, $\land$, etc.), division by public denominator, and two shuffling primitives that we use to generate correlated randomness (random sharded permutations).
+Higher-level shuffle operators, such as composing, inverting, converting, and applying permutations, are protocol agnostic, and make use of these protocol-specific correlations.
+For more details, see Appendix \ref{apdx:shuffle}. }

 \paragraph{Vectorization and data parallelism.} \ours uses a columnar data format that allows for efficient vectorized execution.
 Recall that each secure multiplication and bitwise AND operation incurs a message exchange between parties.
 With vectorization, \ours can efficiently group independent messages within operations and exchange them in the same network call.
 All low-level primitives and oblivious operators in \ours are vectorized to work this way.